This is the eighth section of the Disaster Manual. This section is on consumer protection issues. This resource is meant for volunteer lawyers.

 Important Note: The information contained in this section is designed to help volunteer attorneys provide preliminary guidance to victims of consumer fraud or those with debtor/creditor problems in Texas.

-It can also be helpful for a consumer to make a complaint to the Consumer Finance Protection Bureau, the Federal Trade Commission, or Texas Office of the Consumer Credit Commissioner.
-For issues with insurance companies or adjusters, including public adjusters, the Texas Department of Insurance takes complaints.
+It can also be helpful for a consumer to make a complaint to the Consumer Finance Protection Bureau, the Federal Trade Commission, Department of Motor Vehicles or the Texas Office of the Consumer Credit Commissioner.
+For issues with insurance companies or adjusters, including public adjusters, the Texas Department of Insurance (https://www.tdi.texas.gov/consumer/get-help-with-an-insurance-complaint.html) takes complaints.
 The Texas Attorney General also takes and compiles complaints against businesses although they make it clear that they do not help people get damages.

 A. Texas Deceptive Trade Practices Act